-Amniocentesis is carried out during pregnancy, and it involves taking a sample of the amniotic fluid inside your womb (uterus) that surrounds your developing baby.
-Amniotic fluid acts as a cushion or protection for the baby.
+Amniocentesis is a procedure that is carried out during pregnancy.
+It involves taking a sample of the fluid inside your womb (uterus) that surrounds your developing baby.
+This fluid is called amniotic fluid and it acts as a cushion or protection for your baby.
 However, the fluid contains some of the baby's cells, which are shed from the baby's skin.
 These cells can be examined to look at the baby's chromosomes.

 The sample of amniotic fluid is taken using a fine needle.
 This involves putting the needle into your womb (but not into the baby).
-The procedure is done under ultrasound guidance so that the operator can see exactly where the needle is.
-Tests are done on the fluid in the laboratory to look for a number of chromosome or genetic disorders such as Down's syndrome.
-The purpose is usually to try to detect these chromosome or genetic conditions early in the pregnancy.
+An ultrasound scan is being done the whole time so that the operator can see exactly where the needle is.
+Tests are done on the fluid in the laboratory to look at the chromosomes or the genes.
+The purpose is usually to try to detect these chromosomal or genetic conditions early in the pregnancy.
 This allows you the chance to consider whether you wish to continue the pregnancy and to be prepared.

 Amniocentesis is a diagnostic test.
 In most cases it tells you for certain whether or not your baby has a certain condition.
-Contrast this with a screening test in pregnancy (for example, blood tests and/or ultrasound screening tests for Down's syndrome).
-Screening tests give you a risk estimate (that is, they tell you whether it is LIKELY) that the baby has a certain condition.
+Compare this with a screening test in pregnancy (for example, blood tests and/or ultrasound screening tests for Down's syndrome).
+Screening tests give you a risk estimate (that is, they tell you whether it is likely or unlikely) that the baby has a certain condition.
 They do not give you a definite 'yes' or 'no' answer.
 If you have a screening test that shows a high risk of a certain condition, you will usually be offered a diagnostic test.

 An alternative diagnostic test to amniocentesis is chorionic villus sampling (CVS).
-CVS involves taking a very small sample of tissue from the placenta that is attached to your womb.
-The placental cells contain the same genetic material as the cells of the developing baby.
+CVS involves taking a very small sample of tissue from the afterbirth (placenta) that is attached to your womb.
+The cells of the afterbirth contain the same genetic material as the cells of your developing baby.
 CVS is usually carried out earlier than amniocentesis - between the beginning of the 11th and the end of the 13th week of pregnancy.
-This is an advantage over amniocentesis as it means that decisions about how you would like to proceed with the pregnancy can be made sooner.
+This is an advantage over amniocentesis as it means that decisions about what you would like to happen with the pregnancy can be made sooner.
 However, there is a slightly higher risk of complications such as miscarriage with CVS.
-(See separate leaflet called Chorionic Villus Sampling for more details.)
+See separate leaflet called Chorionic Villus Sampling for more details.

 Why are pregnant women offered amniocentesis?

-You are not required to have amniocentesis if offered it.
+You do not have to have an amniocentesis if you are offered one.
 It is a choice that you can make.
 You should discuss the test fully with your doctor, including the potential risks or complications, before you decide whether or not to go ahead.

 Other reasons why amniocentesis may be offered during pregnancy include:

-- If you have had a baby with a chromosome, genetic condition or other disorder (for example, a neural tube defect) in a previous pregnancy.
+- If you have had a baby with a chromosomal, genetic condition or other disorder (for example, a neural tube defect) in a previous pregnancy.

 - If you have, or your partner has, a genetic disorder, or are carriers for a genetic disorder that could be passed on to the baby.
 Examples include sickle cell anaemia, thalassaemia, cystic fibrosis and Duchenne muscular dystrophy.